 Dig Into Springtime Science

-These easy springtime science experiments teach your child about habitats, anatomy, plant growth, and much more.
+Enjoy the spring weather and take learning outdoors!
+These easy springtime science experiments teach children about habitats, anatomy, plant growth, and much more.
 Each hands-on science activity includes a book connection.
-Enjoy the spring weather and take learning outdoors.

 - Grades: PreK–K, 1–2

 What it teaches: Habitats, anatomy, invertebrates, qualitative data — and that worms are our friends!

 What you need: Worms (from a sporting goods, pet, or bait shop), flashlights, paper towels, hole puncher, index cards

 What to do: Give small groups an index card with a hole punched in the center.
 Tape the index card over a flashlight, with the hole centered on the bulb, to create a “spotlight.”
 Give each group two damp paper towels.
 Dim the lights and place a worm on the damp paper towels.
 Observe the worm for at least 30 seconds.
 Then ask students to shine the spotlight on the anterior (head side — recognizable by a skin flap called the prostomium) and see how it reacts to light.
 Turn off the flashlight and watch the worm for another 30 seconds.
 Then have kids shine the light on the posterior (back side) of the worm.
 Discuss how the worm reacted to the light on each side and graph the results as a class.